parsaiej/parsaiej.github.io/content/about.md

 Hi, I'm John.
 Here is some relevant (and possibly irrelevant) information about me:

-- I am based in Brooklyn, NY.
+- I am based in Brooklyn, New York.

-- I have an interest in physically based shading, parallel algorithms, VFX, and technical art.
+- I have an interest in physically based shading, parallel algorithms, visual effects, and technical art.

 - I am currently a Senior Graphics Engineer at Unity Technologies, working on the High-Definition Render Pipeline.

-- What I love about real-time computer graphics is how it forces our hand, as developers, to reconcile the physics of light transport with tight hardware constraints; resulting in clever ideas, and great engineering.
+- What I love about real-time computer graphics is how it forces us to reconcile our observations of light, materials, and geometry with tight hardware constraints; resulting in clever ideas, and great engineering.

 - I share the results of some of my amateur technical art work on this [instagram](https://www.instagram.com/omnnai/?hl=en) page.